winkj/watch-dial-svggen/README.md

 trying out ideas.
 I wrote this as a quick tool to programmatically generate dials.
 It's by no means a complete svg generator

+I described the structure of one of the dials in my [blog](http://labs.leap.io/post/generating-watchdials-1/).

 ## Notes

 1. The opening svg tag uses a viewbox; this makes sure that numbers without unit are considered to be in the unit that can optionally be speficied in `SvgGen::start()`